-The enclosure is available with or without a RAID module.
-An enclosure with a RAID module is a RAID (base) enclosure.
+The enclosure is available with or without single or dual RAID modules.
+An enclosure with single or dual RAID modules is a RAID (base) enclosure.
 An enclosure without a RAID module is an expansion enclosure; The expansion enclosure must be cabled to a RAID enclosure and provides additional disk modules.
 The RAID controller can address up to 32 disk drives; thus, two expansion enclosures can be cabled to it.